YuewenDai/voter-canvassing/README.md

 ## Purpose

 This web app is used to empower a canvasser to help ensure that people are informed about voting.
+You can check the app [HERE].

 ## App functions